-The US secret service has locked up President Donald Trump to stop him leaking sensitive information.
+The US secret service has stopped President Donald Trump from using too many communications devices to stop him leaking sensitive information.

 The spies say they are concerned top-secret information in Trump’s possession could be compromised and they cannot afford to take the risk of his freely communicating with people.